 Now that the Government has announced another lockdown, I have temporarily suspended my woodturning classes.
 You can still book a class though.
 A gift voucher would make a great present for someone, and can be redeemed when the lockdown ends.
 This website remains open for sales as normal.

 To see and buy my wooden bowls and other work, please scroll down the page.

-As well as making beautiful hand-turned wooden bowls, I offer woodturning classes.
-They make great gifts.
-If you are looking for something for a wedding or birthday, you will find it here.
-Whatever you choose, it’s guaranteed to please.
+A wooden bowl from my workshop would make a great gift.
+If you are looking for something for a wedding or birthday, you’ll find it here.
+Whatever you choose, it’s guaranteed to please!

-I work with some of the most beautiful English hardwoods, sustainably sourced.
-Almost all of it is material that would otherwise be lost.
+I work with some of the most beautiful English hardwoods, all sustainably sourced.
+Almost all is material that would otherwise be lost.
 The best timber for making wooden bowls for sale often comes from trees that have fallen naturally in the woods or at the roadside.
-I also use reclaimed timber for some of my work.
+I use timber reclaimed from buildings or furniture for some of my work.

-Orders are dispatched promptly by first class post at a flat rate of £3.75 for each order, so you save when buying two or more items together.
-For last-minute purchases, I offer guaranteed next day delivery at a small additional charge.
-Please let me know if you need this option.
+Delivery is normally by first class post and charged at a flat rate of £3.75 for each order, so you save when buying two or more items together.
+If you need guaranteed next day delivery you can select this option.

 With many years’ experience, I offer one-to-one woodturning classes in London, working either with a single student or a class of two.
+If required, I can send you a gift voucher to present to someone.
 Complete beginners can try woodturning for themselves and make their own beautiful wooden bowl to take home.
 This could be just the gift idea you are looking for.

-My classes are suitable for people who want to try woodturning, perhaps before getting deeper into it, people who don’t have their own workshop facilities, turners who want to improve their skills and woodworkers who want to add turning to their skills.
-Also for anyone who just wants to spend an afternoon having fun and trying something completely new!
+My classes are suitable for people who want to try woodturning, perhaps before getting deeper into it, turners who want to improve their skills and woodworkers who want to add turning to their repertoire.
+Also for anyone who just wants to spend some time having fun and trying something completely new!

 Learn more about making wooden bowls